metacpan/metacpan-api/docs/API-docs-(Deprecated).md

 **Please note that there is now documentation online for the [Beta API](Beta-API-docs).
 We encourage you to use the Beta API wherever possible as the current API will be deprecated.**

+Please leave this page online for historical purposes, but don't refer to it for anything useful.

 The API itself is in its very early stages.
 Everything will change, but here are some sample URLs to play with.

 * All URLs return JSON